 (D) Capacities of tanks are estimated to be total capacity of tanks.
 Usable capacities will vary depending upon conditions. |

-The Lightwave 45 offers external engine rooms allowing for a very safe and easy access.
-The engine rooms are very spacious and allow plenty of room around the accommodated engine for servicing and maintenance.
-All steering components as well as the generator are also located in the engine room, positioned in areas easily accessed for maintenance.
-The engine rooms are separated from the accommodation area from a bulkhead which is lined in sound dampening material to defer noise, heat and odour from entering the cabins.
+The Lightwave 46 offers a very spacious area in the external engine rooms, to accommodate the standard 50hp engines & other engineering systems.
+All steering components as well as the optional generator are housed in the engine rooms, carefully positioned for ease of access for servicing and maintenance.
+The engine rooms are separated from the accommodation area with a bulkhead lined in sound dampening material to defer noise, heat and odour from entering the cabins.
 The engine rooms are also accessible from the inside of the boat if required.

-The line system on the Lightwave 45 has been designed so all lines are organised and accessible from an area where the sails can be easily observed.
-Lines are all lead to the cockpit on the 45 and travel under serviceable fibreglass boards which not only keep the lines organised, but also remove the possible tripping hazard.
-Hanging points are provided creating a neat and organised place for line tails to be stored.
-Anderson winches and Ronstan deck gear are featured throughout the deck on the Lightwave 45, optional electric winches are also available.
-A bridal main sheet system is used to eliminate the dangers of a traveller car system traditionally used on catamarans.
+Designed with the priority for the ultimate sailing experience, the deck layout and sailing systems are configured for ease of handling while shorthanded.
+The line system on the Lightwave 46 has been designed so all lines are organised and accessible from an area where the sails can be easily observed.
+Lines all lead to the cockpit and travel under serviceable fibreglass boards which not only keep the lines organised, but also remove possible tripping hazards.
+Hanging points are purposely provided creating a neat and organised place for line tails to be stored.
+Anderson winches and Ronstan deck gear are superiorly selected as standard equipment, with optional electric winches also available.
+A bridal main sheet system is cleverly applied to eliminate the safety concerns of a traveller car system traditionally used on catamarans.

 Select your desired option below to share a direct link to this page